 Since entertainment law is fairly specialized, an internship or apprenticeship with an entertainment law firm is the ideal introduction to the particularities of the industry.
 Another good way to begin learning about the entertainment business is to read industry trade publications, such as Billboard or Pollstar, and to attend seminars pertaining to entertainment law, which are offered by many bar and legal-education associations.

 - Copyright law

 - Music licensing

 - Critical thinking

 Wise people have said that the entertainment industry is all about who you know.
 Attorneys working in the field would do well to heed this advice, and network just as enthusiastically as they attend to the rule of law.
-In general, entertainment attorneys should seek to cultivate excellent communication skills wherever possible.
-If two attorneys are equal in their ability to represent clients, the more communicative and likable one will often win out.
+Entertainment attorneys should also seek to cultivate excellent communication and social skills; if two attorneys are equal in their ability to represent clients, the more communicative and likable one will often win out.
 While it can be difficult and sometimes maddening to try to predict exactly what kind of manner will win over clients, this exact skill—the ability to suss out what people need to feel at ease in their representation—is more important than any other for maintaining and growing a clientele.

-Entertainment lawyers do essentially the same job as any other lawyer—and in an exceptionally fast-paced industry.
-A typical day involves calling and emailing clients, colleagues, and adversaries; negotiating the finer points of a deal; and preparing and reviewing copious quantities of documents.
+A typical day for an entertainment lawyer involves calling and emailing clients; negotiating the finer points of a deal; and preparing and reviewing large numbers of legal documents.
 Meals and evenings are often spent networking with current and potential clients.
 It is a demanding lifestyle, to be sure, but for many the rewards greatly outweigh the challenges.
-Los Angeles, New York, and Nashville are the major centers for entertainment law, although there are numerous small firms and privately practicing attorneys in smaller, regional markets.
+Los Angeles, New York, and Nashville are the major centers for entertainment law, but there are numerous small firms and privately practicing attorneys in smaller, regional markets.